brianfay/Triggerfish/README.md

 # Triggerfish
 Triggerfish is a tool for music performance, using supercollider for processing and a web interface for control.
+There's really nothing to see here yet, come back some other day!